Osisko Development Announces C - GuruFocus.com

 Osisko Development Corp. is uniquely positioned as a premier gold development company in North America to advance the Cariboo Gold Project and other Canadian, U.S.A. and Mexican properties, with the objective of becoming the next mid-tier gold producer.
 The Cariboo Gold Project, located in central British Columbia, Canada, is Osisko Development's flagship asset.
 The considerable exploration potential at depth and along strike distinguishes the Cariboo Gold Project relative to other development assets.
 Osisko Development's project pipeline is complemented by its interest in the San Antonio gold project, located in Sonora, Mexico and the Trixie gold test mine, located in Utah, U.S.A.

-For further information about Osisko Development (:ODV; TSX-V:ODV), please visit www.osiskodev.com or follow us on Twitter @OsiskoDev.
+For further information about Osisko Development (NYSE:ODV; TSX-V:ODV), please visit www.osiskodev.com or follow us on Twitter @OsiskoDev.

 For further information, please contact Osisko Development Corp.: